dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2302: Profits must not compromise societal welfare.
+### T2302: Corporate actions can result in environmental degradation, worker exploitation, and social inequality.

 |Support|
 |---|